Skip to content

 • bash, sudo and psql for setup script.

-Before installing temBoard UI, ensure you have a running PostgreSQL 9.6+ cluster.
+Before installing temBoard UI, ensure you have a running PostgreSQL 13+ instance.
 The auto-configuration script works well with a local Postgres cluster, running as UNIX user postgres.
 If it’s not the case, post-inst script will fail gracefully and let you handle the configuration later.

 Note